-The 48-bit Cray LCG, ranf is similar to the sequential version of the 48-bit LCG in SPRNG (as is the popular Unix generator drand48).
-We show that using a sequence splitting scheme with this generator fails the blocking test with around 10^{10} RNs.
-The blocking test was performed with 128 streams, with 256 random numbers from each stream being added together to form a sum, and 10^6 such sums being generated.
-The sequence splitting was performed by splitting the sequence into fragments as mentioned earlier.
-The generator failed this test, giving a K-S test percentile of 100.00, demonstrating the danger of cycle-division.
+performed by splitting the sequence into fragments as mentioned earlier.
+The generator failed this test, giving a K-S test percentile of 100.00, demonstrating the danger of cycle division.
 We observe that it is popularly believed that the main problem with sequence-splitting is the possibility of overlap in the sequences, which can be avoided by ensuring that each subsequence is sufficiently large.
 However, in our test, no overlap occurs.
 The defect is solely due to long range correlations.
-Periodically, theoretical results are published exposing previously undetected long range correlation in some generators [7,8].
-Thus one needs to be wary of using cycle-division-based parallelization.
+Periodically, theoretical results are published exposing previously undetected long range correlation in some generators [19, 20].
+Thus one needs to be wary of using cycle-division based parallelization.

-4.3.
-Tests on the SPRNG multiplicative LFG

-We give the results of the tests on the SPRNG multiplicative lagged Fibonacci generator (MLFG).
-This generator gives good results even with small lags, such as 17,5.
+Tests on the SPRNG multiplicative lagged-Fibonacci generator: We give the results of the tests on the SPRNG Multiplicative Lagged Fibonacci Generator (MLFG).
+This generator gives good results even with small lags, such as 17, 5.